Home / About Alexander Jarvis

 M&A

-• I worked in FIG M&A at Lazard selling financial companies (Asset management and life insurance mainly)
+• I worked in the top rated FIG M&A team at Lazard selling financial companies (Asset management and life insurance mainly)

 5